about child sexual abuse

 Child sexual abuse is a global problem that knows no physical, financial, socioeconomic, geographical, cultural or gender boundaries.
 Its impacts are far reaching for children, families and communities.

-Below you will find statistics about child sexual abuse and information about the effects, indicators and prevention of child sexual abuse.
+Read on for statistics about child sexual abuse and information about the effects, indicators and prevention of child sexual abuse.

 More than 1 in 4 Australians (28.5%) have experienced child sexual abuse.1